zeromq/netmq/docs/introduction.md

 + TcpKeepaliveInterval
 + XPubVerbos

 We will not be covering all of these here, but shall instead cover them in the areas where they are used.
-For now just be aware that if you have read something in the [ZeroMQ guide]( http://zguide.zeromq.org/page:all) that mentions some option, that this is most likely the place you will need to set it/read from it
+For now just be aware that if you have read something in the <a href="http://zguide.zeromq.org/page:all" target="_blank">ZeroMQ guide</a> that mentions some option, that this is most likely the place you will need to set it/read from it